komietty/unity-moxi-ink/README.md

 # unity-moxi

 Lattice Boltzman Equation base ink simulation called Moxi implemented on Unity.
-The main thesis has a lot of parameters like other fluid simulation module, which makes very difficult for tuning.
-Compared to the algorithm in the thesis, this implementaion is slightly modified for simple, robust and easy for use.
+Compared to the algorithm in the thesis, this implementaion has less parameters and did slightly modified its algorithm aming it to be simple and robust for tuning.

 ![img](Imgs/CaptureA.PNG)